Be a Certified Esthetician

 Step 1: Complete an Approved Cosmetology or Esthetician Program

-According to the BLS, most states require cosmetologists to be at least 16 years old, have a high school diploma or GED and have completed an approved cosmetology program.
+Most states require cosmetologists to be at least 16 years old, have a high school diploma or GED, and have completed an approved cosmetology program.
 These programs are typically offered at community or technical colleges and can usually be completed in two years or less.
 State-approved cosmetology or esthetician programs blend traditional classroom lectures with hands-on training.
 The hands-on portion can be completed through internship opportunities or lab sessions.

 - Improve customer service skills.
 Since estheticians work directly with clients, they should have must good communication and interpersonal skills.
 Time spent in practical sessions, or field experiences, help to improve listening and speaking skills with clients, instructors and fellow students.